siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-06-ai-security-risks.md

 ---

 AI technologies are rapidly transforming various sectors, offering unprecedented efficiencies and capabilities.
 However, the integration of artificial intelligence (AI) into our systems also introduces significant security risks that organizations must navigate.
-This blog post delves into the various AI security risks, their implications, and strategies for mitigation.
+This article delves into the various AI security risks, their implications, and strategies for mitigation.